finegeometer/four-dimensions/README.md

 # Status

-It works, but its performance isn't great.
+The performance isn't great, but the game is playable.
+(I have successfully eaten all 81 tesseracts.)

 ## Todo

-Benchmark, and improve performance.
-Hopefully enough that I can put air outside the cube without performance issues from all of those outside facets.

 Fix the known-to-be-incorrect code.
+Also fix other bugs.

+Make the game better.
+(Win screen, "nom" sound)

 Do something with textures.
 I don't know what, but something.

 Document code better.

 Seperate concerns more:
-	4D -> 3D rendering (own package? complete with benchmarks?)

 	display / input (Different for wasm vs native?
 Should I add native?
 Make own module, so can swap out) 3D -> 2D (depends on display system)